How to Migrate Your Mac's OS and Your Data to a New Drive

 Run Software Update on your new installation

-In most cases, there will be updates available for the OS version you just installed.
-Once the initial setup has completed, go to the Apple menu, select "Software Update...", and run all the updaters that are available.
-Restart if necessary and repeat the process until there are no more updates to install.
+In most cases, there will be updates immediately available for the OS X or macOS version you just installed.
+Once the initial setup is finished, follow the normal process for updating, based on your OS version (some versions require you to open the App Store application, others can be updated by choosing Apple > Software Update….)
+Restart if necessary and repeat the process until there are no additional updates to install.

 Repair disk permissions